sagefy/sagefy/docs/pages/user_processes.md

     - Near the end of his practice, he receives a short writing assignment.
 He receives a rubric of what to include in the writing.
 Once he completes this assignment, he is asked to review three other learner's response to the same question.
         - Once his own writing has been graded, he receives his score and comments from other learners.
     - After thirty minutes, Dalton has demonstrated proficiency with the component.
 He receives a bronze badge on the component, which will be upgraded after successful review sessions in the future.
-    - Dalton ends his experience with Descovrir for today.
+    - Dalton ends his experience with Sagefy for today.

 #### Day 2, Tuesday

-- Dalton logs into Descovrir.
+- Dalton logs into Sagefy.
     - Dalton first sees his my courses page.
 From here, he can see an estimate of his progress on his goal.
 He can also see his accomplishments, and review the schema for the module.
     - The "Short Intro to ASL" module notes that the next step is to review.
 - Dalton _reviews_ the introducing ASL module.
 (10 minutes)